Fireinthesky1/Dungeon_Crawler/README.md

 -Testing monster A.I. in it's own branch called "test"

+## Known Bugs
+-Enemies won't change directions or move
+-Chose not to play again and was prompted 3 more times before exiting -5 orcs were displayed on the board but only four orc stats were displayed

 ## To do

 -Get monster actions displayed to the user.
 -Create Boss class
+-Game is in very buggy state (computer determine move the culptrit)

 ## Contributing